M

 • Thursday, June 27th at 1pm-2:30pm on Zoom.

-• Dr. James Turk will provide a walk through and demonstration of the Centre for Free Expression databases, including the Canadian Library Challenges database and Library Policies database, among other resources to build our collective knowledge and operate as a library community when facing public challenges to our collections and programs.
+• Dr. James Turk provided a walk through and demonstration of the Centre for Free Expression databases, including the Canadian Library Challenges database and Library Policies database, among other resources to build our collective knowledge and operate as a library community when facing public challenges to our collections and programs.

 Logo on black background with text Centre for Free Expression CFLA FLAB